Written by Pieter Jan on Sep 26, 2019 — 3 min read

 In the morning — well, around noon actually, but it still felt like morning — we left Monemvasia to sail south.
 Our destination for today was the island Kithira, but as a great 20th-century philosopher once sang: “You can’t always get what you want.”

 Still, the day started out fine.
 7 knots of wind, 4 knots of boat speed, I was happy as a clam in high water.
 I didn’t let the whole “we’re not going where we want to”-thing get me down.
-Until the first tack.
+Until the first tack(turn so the wind comes from the other direction).
 The wind seemed to shift with our tack, so we ended up going almost straight north when we wanted to go south.
 “Maybe the wind will shift back,” I hoped, “Surely the predictions, made by billion-dollar supercomputers, will come true.”
 I kept hoping for an hour or so.
 The wind didn’t shift.
 So we tacked again.
 Only then did the wind shift, to the wrong direction.
 To add insult to injury, it died down completely after another half hour.

 We found ourselves in the middle of the sea, more northerly than were we started, without wind.
 How pre-19th-century sailors dealt with the frustration of not having an engine, I will never know.
 I hear the murder rate was much higher back then.